phbroc/jwplayerController/README.md

   },
 ```

-A node must contain data for imageIn, movie, imageOut, and data for at leat one choice = choice0.
+A node must contain data for imageIn, movie, imageOut, and data for at least one choice = choice0.
 A choice must contain data for targetNode, btnLabel, position, top, left.
 The choice is displayed as a button above the ending image of the video.
 Its position is absolute in percentage of the player window (better for responsive design). the name of targetNode says which interactive node of the scenario to play after clicking the button.

 ### Simple HTTP streaming sample with OGG format